baskinomics/Civitas/README.md

 #### GDAL - Geospatial Data Abstraction Library

 GDAL is used by to convert your raster files to the GeoTIFF format that will be subsequently converted to the [Azavea Raster Grid (ARG)](https://github.com/geotrellis/geotrellis/wiki/ARG-Specification) format.
+It is also used by PostgreSQL/PostGIS for raster support.

 ```bash
 sudo svn checkout https://svn.osgeo.org/gdal/trunk/gdal /opt/gdal